UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-sneguljcica/README.md

 ## Results

-The results of the experiments are stored in the `data` directory.
+The results of the experiments are stored in the `data/results` directory.
 The figure below shows the F1 scores and log loss of the base and adapted models:

 ![Results](./reports/fig/tsdae_base_h.png)